Michael O'Flanagan: Inventions

-O'Flanagan had a keen and agile mind, and over the years he filed patents for a number of inventions.
+O'Flanagan had an interest in inventions and over the years filed patents for many of them.
 He applied for a patent for a gyroscopic travel bed designed for long-distance ocean voyages (of which he had plenty of experience) in 1923.
 In 1936 he patented his design for a cavity wall insulation product.
 O'Flanagan was a keen open-water swimmer, and describes in his memoir his habit of nightly swimming while living in Mullaghmore.

 He filed patents for his most famous invention, a set of protective swimming goggles known as Suil and Ron, or the Seal's Eye, in 1926 and again in 1930.
 By the late 1920s, when he had no income from the Church, he was selling his goggles by mail order from his home in Bray, County Wicklow, advertising them in the Catholic Bulletin and on his lecture tours in the USA.
 The Father O'Flanagan Patent Goggles were the first real replacement for motorcycle goggles.
 They became popular for long-distance swimmers such as International Marathon Swimming Hall of Fame Honor Swimmer Abilio Alvaro Da Costa Couto of Brazil.
 Four months after his death, in November 1942, O'Flanagan was awarded a prize for his goggles at an exhibition of scientific inventions held in the Mansion House in Dublin.